Q&A: Same-sex marriage in the US

 Other states have passed bans or state constitutional amendments forbidding such unions.
 Some ban same-sex marriage but recognise couples married in other states.

-Bans on gay marriage have been quashed in recent months in Indiana, Michigan, Texas, Utah, Oklahoma and Virginia, although couples have not been wed there because the bans remain in place during appeals.
+Bans on gay marriage have been quashed in recent months in Indiana, Michigan, Texas, Utah, Oklahoma, Florida and Virginia, although couples have not been wed there because the bans remain in place during appeals.
 In addition, appeals court decisions have called into question the future of gay marriage bans in West Virginia and North and South Carolina.

 It is likely the question of gay marriage will return to the Supreme Court through these cases.